RISCOSS/riscoss-risk-modeling/README.md

 ## Repository Structure
 * **risk-models folder** contains the files corresponding to the Risk Models (using RiskML modelling language)
 * **goal-models folder** contains the files corresponding to the Goal Models (using i* modelling language)

-Please see https://github.com/RISCOSS/riscoss-data-collector for detailed information about the data collectors.